-I recently received a mailing from a new apartment complex being constructed near the campus of the college where both of my sons attend.
-It was a large, shiny (and expensively printed) postcard which featured all the amenities and modern conveniences this new “student focused” living center had, and how my student would find this new home to be a perfect fit for their time spent at college.
+I recently received a mailing from a new apartment complex constructed near the college campus where both of my sons attend.
+It was a large, shiny (and expensively printed) postcard that featured all the amenities and modern conveniences this new “student-focused” living center had and how my student would find this new home to be a perfect fit for their time spent at college.

-I then flipped over to the side of the postcard which showed the photographs of the complex and my jaw fell open.
-There, in high gloss Technicolor, was a picture of the rooftop of the “student focused” multi-leveled apartment building.
-No matter how hard I looked, nowhere on that rooftop sat several air conditioning units and an old patio chair someone had found in a dumpster, and then had hauled up there to sunbathe on.
+I flipped over to the side of the postcard, which showed the photographs of the complex, and my jaw fell open.
+In high gloss Technicolor, there was a picture of the rooftop of the “student-focused” multi-leveled apartment building.
+No matter how hard I looked, nowhere on that rooftop sat several air conditioning units and an old patio chair someone had found in a dumpster and then had hauled up there to sunbathe on.

 After I picked my jaw up off the floor, I had one thought, “When can I go back to college?”

-Extravagant and posh type apartment living like the one I just described is not uncommon in college towns these days.
-Real estate markets in and around campuses are highly competitive, and property developers are finding themselves having to offer building and living amenities that are not typical of what and how we as parents lived like in college.
+Elegant and posh apartment living like the one I just described is not unusual in college towns these days.
+Real estate markets in and around campuses are highly competitive, and property developers have to offer building and living amenities that are not typical of what and how we as parents lived in college.

-But what does all this high-end living eventually do to students who both can afford it, and for those who cannot afford it?
+But what does all this high-end living eventually do to students who can afford it and those who cannot afford it?

-For those who can afford it now (because parents are footing the bill), what will their real “adult” place look like when they graduate and are paying their own way?
+For those who can afford it now (because parents are footing the bill), what will their real “adult” place look like when they graduate and pay their way?
 And for those who cannot afford it, are private or federally subsidized student loans covering their rent at these student-focused resorts?

-What happened to being broke in college, living very modestly, sharing bathrooms, shopping for necessities at thrift stores, and foraging for furniture from curbsides and garbage dumpsters?
+What happened to being broke in college, living very modestly, sharing bathrooms, shopping for necessities at thrift stores, and foraging furniture from curbsides and garbage dumpsters?
 Doesn’t learning to live humbly while in college pave the way for a more grateful attitude in the future?
-And honestly, when you start on a resort like rooftop, where is there to go but, well, down?
+And honestly, when you start on a resort-like rooftop, where is there to go but, well, down?

-By that I mean, after they pay tuition and buy books, the rest of their money is spent on very basic food and self-care needs (and eating at campus dining hall only), and not much else.
-There is no disposable income left for clothes, concert tickets, weekend road trips, greek life dues and social functions, late night dinner splurges out, or even $4 lattes.
+By that, I mean that after they pay tuition and buy books, the rest of their money is spent on basic food and self-care needs (and eating at the campus dining hall only) and not much else.
+No disposable income is left for clothes, concert tickets, weekend road trips, greek life dues, social functions, late-night dinner splurges, or even $4 lattes.

-In a now viral letter to Duke University’s student newspaper, student Kelly Noel Waldorf addressed the large schism between the haves and the have-nots on elite college campuses.
-She expressed feeling isolated among the very wealthy, and stated in her letter, “Why has our culture made me so afraid or ashamed or embarrassed that I felt like I couldn’t tell my best friends ‘Hey, I just can’t afford to go out tonight?’”
+In a now-viral letter to Duke University’s student newspaper, student Kelly Noel Waldorf addressed the giant schism between the haves and the have-nots on elite college campuses.
+She expressed feeling isolated among the very wealthy and stated in her letter,

 Her statement makes me sad for the thousands like her who are unnecessarily harboring a sense of shame for spending their college years poor, especially because when my generation went to college, being broke was almost a badge of honor.
 How far you could get on $10 in your bank account became a heralded and hilarious budgeting game amongst friends, not a shameful weakness that needed to be hidden.

-I’d like to see today’s college students get back to that kind of modest living — where Ramen noodles are always on the menu, and the value of a dollar becomes strikingly clear when you have less than ten of them total to your name.
+I’d like to see today’s college students return to that kind of modest living — where Ramen noodles are always on the menu, and the dollar value becomes strikingly clear when you have less than ten of them total to your name.

 And can we please save the ostentatious rooftop terraces for much later in life?